-This is a sponsored post written by me on behalf of CORT.
-All opinions are 100% mine.
 Can you believe college students are all getting ready to move back to school?
-When your college student told you in January that they were looking around for off-campus housing, it seemed like the future, but its here.
+When your college student told you in January that they were looking around for off-campus housing, it seemed like the future, but it is here.

 It’s almost hard to imagine that your child won’t be living in a dorm, but rather an apartment isn’t it?
 Leases are signed, packing is happening, and roommates all are still so fresh that all is great!
 The storage space in your garage or middle of the basement is about to be emptied of all its college contents.
 Hooray!
 For some, moving off campus is not a struggle, for others, it can be overwhelming.

 As a parent of a young adult, you still need to lend a hand in moving off-campus, from budgeting to crowd control.
 Moving off-campus is a huge step into adulthood, guidance while not always welcome is necessary.

 Additionally, hard-knock experiences are waiting to welcome them if they are not prepared ahead.
 Lavishly live life out loud, celebrate their arrival into adulthood (lol) and use these 5 off-campus housing tips you need to know before you move in.